kubestellar/kubestellar/environments/dev-env/CONTRIBUTING.md

 ### 4. Deploy the kcp-edge platform:

-  * Step-1: download kcp binaries for your platform:
+  * Step-1: Download kcp binaries for your platform:

     ```shell
        VERSION=0.11.0 # choose the latest version (without v prefix)